MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-add-on-premises-application.md

 > [!IMPORTANT]
 > **.NET Framework**
 >
 > You must have .NET version 4.7.1 or higher to install, or upgrade, Application Proxy version 1.5.3437.0 or later.
-Windows Server 2012 R2 and Windows Server 2016 may not have this by default.
+Windows Server 2012 R2 and Windows Server 2016 don't have this by default.
 >
 > See [How to: Determine which .NET Framework versions are installed](/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed) for more information.
 >